Skip to main content

 ServiceApproximate monthly costNotes

-ZenRows entry planaround $69/mo (verify on their pricing page)Fully managed; premium residential requests cost more
+ZenRows entry planaround $69/mo (as cited above)Fully managed; premium residential requests cost more

 ZenRows mid-tierseveral hundred dollars per month at 100k requestsTiered concurrency and proxy-class pricing